-- The value of your plan can go down as well as up so you might not get back the amount you put in. - There are different risks for different funds, please refer to your Fund guide for more information. - As the price of everyday goods and services goes up, your money won't stretch as far as the same amount would now and will reduce what you can buy in the future.
-This is called inflation. - If the total charges and costs taken from your plan are more than any overall growth achieved, your plan will fall in value, possibly to even less than you have invested. - If you withdraw money from the With-Profits Fund we may reduce the value by applying a Market Value Reduction.
-We explain this in the section "Where are my payments invested?". - There may be a delay in buying, selling or switching to or from certain funds. - If your employer's regular payments into the plan stop or are suspended, any additional life cover you have opted for will end.
+- The value of your investment can go down as well as up so you might get back less than you put in. - There are different risks for different funds, please refer to your Fund Guide for more information. - As the price of everyday goods and services goes up, your money won't stretch as far as the same amount would now.
+This is called inflation. - If the total charges are more than any overall growth achieved, your plan will fall in value, possibly to even less than you have invested. - If you withdraw money from the With-Profits Fund we may reduce the value by applying a Market Value Reduction.
+We explain this in the section "Where are my payments invested?". - There may be exceptional circumstances that delay the buying, switching and selling of units in any fund. - If your employer's regular payments into the plan stop or are suspended, any additional life cover you have opted for will end.
 If regular payments are reduced, your life cover may also have to be reduced.